calvinsettachatgul/aws_associate_solutions_architect/load_balancers_health_checks/notes.md

 healthy threshold 3 times
 and 10 seconds between checks

 add our ec2 instances
-	within the default vpc and the web server instance
+	within the default vpc and the web server instance add webserver to it

+going beyond free tier accidentally leave on the elastic load balancer

 cross zone load balancing
 distribute load evenly